T-Mobile, Sprint announce plans to merge

 The Federal Communications Commission and the Justice Department — which will review the newly formalized merger to ensure it protects consumers and competition — declined to comment.
 T-Mobile and Sprint said they expect the deal to close by the first half of 2019.

-But some analysts say the government’s argument for opposing such a merger in 2014 since has proven correct.
+But some analysts say the government’s argument for opposing such a merger in 2014 since has proved correct.
 Preventing consolidation paved the way for T-Mobile to launch its Uncarrier campaign to reshape the wireless industry, said Craig Moffett, a telecom analyst at the research firm MoffettNathanson.
 The result has been lower prices and more consumer-friendly business practices, such as the end of long-term customer contracts.

 “The DOJ’s decision to block the transaction has been validated in every conceivable way,” Moffett said.
 “T-Mobile has not only survived — it has thrived.
 The market has become more competitive.
 Consumers have unambiguously benefited from the DOJ’s decision.
 That poses a problematic backdrop for this merger.”